simranGupta7084/simranGupta7084/README.md

 ## About Me

 I'm Simran — a final year CSE (Data Science) student from Kanpur who got hooked on ML the moment I saw a recommendation engine predict something right.
-Since then I've been building — a customer behavior classifier, a startup growth predictor, an NLP-based internship recommender, a full-stack RAG chatbot.
+Since then I've been building — a customer behavior classifier, a startup growth predictor, an NLP-based internship recommender, and working on RAG chatbot.

 I'm not the kind of developer who only codes for grades.
 I code because I genuinely want to understand how intelligent systems work.